Anti-spam techniques: Ham passwords

-Avoid sites that share to third-parties
+Avoid sites that share to third parties

-Certain sites may be inclined to spread email addresses to third parties, in some cases they make a profit from it.
-These third parties then can send spam.
-To best avoid this, a user can look into the privacy policy when using a site for the first time, they will explain here what they can and cannot do with an email address.
-Social media may also grant other companies to use personal information, such as an email address.
-Platforms of this nature typically have a privacy policy.
+Certain sites may have a financial incentive to spread email addresses to third parties, who then can send spam.
+To avoid this, a user can read the privacy policy when using a site for the first time; the site owner must explain what can and cannot be done with a user's email address.
+A social media platform may grant other companies licenses to use personal information of the platform's users, such as email addresses.
+Platforms of this nature typically have privacy policies.

-Up to date software
+Up-to-date software

-An updated software whether it be OS, browser, or the email service itself will help keep digital assaults at bay.
-Newer versions can better defend against possible routes cyber criminals might try to take advantage of.
-This can also prevent malware that might lead to an email address being spread.
+Timely updating software provides better protection against cybercriminal activity, including viruses and malware.
+This can prevent spammers from getting an email to begin with, along with safeguarding devices from the malicious files that may accidentally be installed from spam mail.

 Reporting spam

 Tracking down a spammer's ISP and reporting the offense can lead to the spammer's service being terminated and criminal prosecution.
-Unfortunately, it can be difficult to track down the spammer, and while there are some online tools such as SpamCop and Network Abuse Clearinghouse to assist, they are not always accurate.
-Historically, reporting spam in this way has not played a large part in abating spam, since the spammers simply move their operation to another URL, ISP or network of IP addresses.
+Some online tools such as SpamCop and Network Abuse Clearinghouse are potentially helpful but not always accurate.
+Historically, such reports have not played a large part in abating spam, since the spammers generally move their operation to another URL, ISP or network of IP addresses.

-In many countries consumers may also report unwanted and deceptive commercial email to the authorities, e.g. in the US to the US Federal Trade Commission (FTC), or similar agencies in other countries.
+In many countries consumers may also report unwanted and deceptive commercial email to government agencies.
+In the US, the Federal Trade Commission (FTC), an agency of the Department of Commerce, has taken action against spammers.
+Similar agencies exist in other countries.